Q&A with Anytime Fitness Multi-Franchise Owners Jess

 What’s next for you?

-We have a few more gyms in the pipeline, but our next chapter is starting our family.
-It will be a change of gear for us as we are both workaholics haha.
-But we are both excited about the next chapter!
+We have a few more gyms in the pipeline, but my next chapter is starting my family.
+It will be a change of gear for me as I am such a workaholic haha.
+But I am very excited about the next chapter!